-As a point of information, it should be mentioned that all members of the university community are expected to adhere to the regulations while on campus or engaged in university activities.
+As a point of information, it should be mentioned that all members of the university community are expected to adhere to the regulations while on campus or engaged in university activities regardless of where those activities occur.

 II.
 THE CODE OF NON-ACADEMIC CONDUCT